 95832.
 Designation of Representatives and Agents.

-An application for registration into the California Cap-and-Trade Program for an account must designate a single primary account representative and at least one, but no more than four, alternate account representatives.
+An application for registration into the California Cap-and-Invest Program for an account must designate a single primary account representative and at least one, but no more than four, alternate account representatives.
 Any communication between the accounts administrator and an alternate account representative must also be addressed to the primary account representative.
 A complete application for an account, or a request to designate or redesignate account representatives and agents pursuant to section 95832(f), shall be submitted to the accounts administrator and shall include the following elements:

 Name, business and primary residence addresses, e-mail addresses, and phone numbers of the primary account representative and any alternate account representatives and account viewing agents;